 The Ask Twice campaign fronted by Time to Change designed is designed to get men talking about their mental health, because sometimes asking once just isn’t enough.
-If you’ve read my previous post, ‘Why Do I Say “I’m Fine” When Actually I’m Not?‘ then you’ll know we often lie about how we’re really doing, so asking twice is a way to let men (or anyone) know you’re actually interested in an honest answer.
+If you’ve read my previous article, ‘Why Do I Say “I’m Fine” When Actually I’m Not?‘ then you’ll know we often lie about how we’re really doing, so asking twice is a way to let men (or anyone) know you’re actually interested in an honest answer.

 The first thing to be aware of is that if you don’t feel comfortable about people sharing with you what’s honestly going on in their lives, then that’s ok, don’t ask twice.
 But if you do want to support those around you, then there are a few steps you can take to help you feel more comfortable.

 However, you don’t need to be an expert, you’re just going to be someone they can talk to, someone who’ll listen, you don’t need to be a fountain of knowledge with a bag of tips, tricks, and advice easy at hand.
 This is a conversation, not a counselling session.